docusign/connect-node-listener-aws/README.md

    **Timeout**: Use 15 seconds

-1. Update the code content of the Lambda function to use this repo's `index.js` and `package.json` files.
+1. Update the code content of the Lambda function to use this repo's `index.js` file.
+A `package.json` file is not needed.

    You can use the online IDE or a local IDE.
-The `upload.sh` file in the root of this repository may also be of help for uploading your software to AWS.

 1. Set the Environment Variables for your function:
    1. **BASIC_AUTH_NAME**: optional.
 The Basic Authentication